Shatavari From Puberty To Menopause

 Some of the compounds in Shatavari also display nerve calming and mood elevating properties and this herb may be of value for postpartum blues which can affect some nursing mothers.

-Short term use of Shatavari is generally recognised as safe for both nursing mothers and their infants however always consult a gynaecologist or your GP if are planning to use Shatavari whilst breastfeeding.
+Short term use of Shatavari root is generally recognised as safe for both nursing mothers and their infants however always consult a gynaecologist or your GP if you are planning to use Shatavari whilst breastfeeding.

-Shatavari for perimenopause, menopause and beyond
+Shatavari for menopause and beyond

-Shatavari is known to contain compounds that mimic or act as natural precursors to the female hormones which help to balance hormones and reduce menopausal symptoms of hot flushes, night sweats as well as low mood.
+Shatavari root is known to contain compounds that mimic or act as natural precursors to the female hormones which help to balance hormones and reduce menopausal symptoms of hot flushes, night sweats as well as low mood.

 Shatavari is often referred to as an adaptogen.
 An adaptogen is a herb or a substance that strengthens the body’s ability to respond and cope to stressors and change whether they are physical and/or hormonal.
 This adaptogenic activity also helps to bring vitality and increased energy levels.